Gods and Goddesses

 Despoina: The Mysterious Arcadian Goddess

-In the rugged mountains of Arcadia, the ancient Greeks worshipped Despoina, a mysterious goddess whose name literally means "the Mistress" or "the Lady".
+In the rugged mountains of Arcadia, the ancient Greeks worshiped Despoina, a mysterious goddess whose name literally means "the Mistress" or "the Lady".
 As a chthonic deity associated with fertility, nature, and the underworld, she held great significance in local Arcadian cults, though her worship remained largely confined to this region.

 Mythology and Origins